 Phone: (440) 775-8657 / firstname.lastname@example.org

-Interests: international relations, Latin American politics, democratization and international security, civil-military relations, political economy of security and the military
+Interests: international politics, Latin American politics, political economy of security, civil-military relations

 Assistant Professor of History